MissionSquad/mcp-api/README.md

 1. **Client Requests**: Applications send requests to the HTTP API
 2. **Secret Management**: The API retrieves and decrypts user-specific secrets as needed
+3. **Package Management**: The API handles installation, configuration, and lifecycle of MCP server packages
-3. **MCP Server Communication**: The API communicates with MCP servers using the Model Context Protocol
+4. **MCP Server Communication**: The API communicates with MCP servers using the Model Context Protocol
-4. **Response Handling**: Results from MCP servers are returned to clients
+5. **Response Handling**: Results from MCP servers are returned to clients

 The system uses AES-256-GCM encryption for all stored secrets, with a separate encryption key for each deployment.